Mykola Murashko: Biography

+Murashko was born on in Glukhov, Chernigov Governorate (present-day Hlukhiv, Ukraine).
 His father was an icon carver of Ukrainian descent.
 From an early age he showed an interest in art; copying pictures from books.
 In 1858, the family moved to Kyiv.
 Five years later, Ivan Soshenko, a teacher at the gymnasium, recommended that he pursue training in art.
-That same year, he began auditing classes at the Imperial Academy of Arts in Saint Petersburg.
+That same year, he began auditing classes at the Imperial Academy of Arts in Saint Petersburg as a student of the painter Adrian Prakhov.

 Illness prevented him from completing his course of study and he settled in Voronezh, but continued to send works to the Academy.
 On this basis, he was certified as an art teacher and began his career in a local primary school in 1868.
 In 1879, the Academy named him an "Artist, 3rd Degree".